 The family legacy continued with Thomas Harriott, who in the 16th century, explored the New World on behalf of Queen Elizabeth I. Known as the Galileo of Great Britain, he was a brilliant astronomer, mathematician, scientist and linguist.
 Charged with numerous responsibilities, his survey work resulted in some of the most accurate maps the world had ever seen.

 As the chronicler of the expedition, he taught himself the Algonquin language, and his detailed writings of the way of life of the indigenous population in the mid-Atlantic region, now reside in the Smithsonian for all to appreciate and study.
-He also created an alphabet for their oral language, which gave permanence to their names of sites across the Eastern seaboard and which he applied to his maps.
+He also created an alphabet for their oral language, to record their names of places and geographical features.
+When he decided to apply their names to his maps, rather than the names of the powerful and the wealthy (the practice of the time) it then gave permanence to names of sites across the Eastern seaboard.
 As a result, names populate our maps of the North Carolina Outerbanks such as Croatan highway and the town of Manteo on Roanoke island.
 In Virginia, names such as Chesapeake, Rappahannock and Potomac live on with us today.

 It is from his writings titled, “A Briefe and True Report of the New Found Land of Virginia” that we know the indigenous tribes of North America neither fermented nor distilled alcoholic beverages.
-As a result, when he was the first to bring brewing practices across the Atlantic to North America and applied his knowledge within the region, he became its first brewer on record.
+In his work, he describes how he applied his brewing practices, fermenting indigenous corn, making him the first brewer on record in North America.

 His contemporaries, such as Captain Cooke and his crew, were doing the same on the other side of the globe.
 Their first order of business when they reached the Pacific Islands was to gather the fruit, leaves and bark from the palm trees and collect water from a nearby spring to ferment into beer.